-‘General Hospital’ Spoilers: Cassadine Island Secrets-Is Helena Alive To Reveal Them Herself?
+‘General Hospital’ Spoilers: Cassadine Island Secrets — Is Helena Alive To Reveal Them Herself?

 One of them is Nikolas Cassadine.
 He was supposedly shot and killed by Valentin Cassadine.
 Of course, his body was never found, so this would give a huge opening for this longtime General Hospital character to be found alive and well.
 Everyone thinks that Valentin is a monster after he killed Nik on Cassadine Island.
 Laura Spencer is furious with him and would want nothing better than to take him down for good.

 On Wednesday’s episode of General Hospital, Laura really laid into Valentin.
 She is not a shrinking violet at all.
-She let him have it and the guy may not have known what hit him.
+She let him have it, and the guy may not have known what hit him.
 Valentin was clearly shaken by what she said about how everyone will abandon him eventually, including his wife and daughter.
-This guy killed her son and Laura wants to make him pay for his murder.
+This guy killed her son, and Laura wants to make him pay for his murder.

 WATCH: Laura's verbal lashing pushes Valentin to the brink of losing control.
 Did anyone else get goosebumps after watching this?! #GH pic.twitter.com/9KL7eg4FrZ